Netcentric/maven-ext-repos-from-env/README.md

 export MVN_SETTINGS_REPO_NAME12_PASSWORD=password2
 ```

-For this case two repositories and two virutal server entries for are created.
+For this case two repositories and two virtual server entries for are created.

 #### Using file repositories

-As generally true for maven repositories, it is also possible to use file urls.
+As generally true for Maven repositories, it is also possible to use file urls.
 To reference a file repository within the build repository itself, use the property `maven.multiModuleProjectDirectory`, e.g. `file://${maven.multiModuleProjectDirectory}/.mvn/repository`.
 This approch can be useful for parent poms.

 ## Usage with Adobe Experience Manager Cloud Manager